 Depression and Loneliness Linked to Higher Mortality Rates

 Loneliness and depression are the new killers.
 In fact, recent studies show that either one (or both) can be more dangerous to your life than obesity or using tobacco products.
 That is a scary discovery, for over 40 million people in the United States have been diagnosed with depression, the number of people coping (or trying to cope) with loneliness is unknown, and that feeling of not belonging is depressing all by itself.
-This is why I write this blog.
+This is why I wrote this book.

 To get through a rough time, whether you are just depressed or lonely or both, you first have to admit to yourself how you are feeling.
 Denial is a part of grief, and for the most part, no one wants to admit that they are feeling down.
-However, holding all that pain in can create physical problems as well.
+However, holding in all that pain can create physical problems as well.
 People who are depressed usually find it difficult to exercise, keep a balanced diet, or take as good care of themselves as people who are not.

 If you are feeling depressed, getting a proper diagnosis is very important.
 You have to know what you are dealing with.
 This is true whether the cause of your depression is biochemical or situational, such as being associated with the loss of a loved one.
 Your doctor and licensed therapist (yes, you will need both) should work together to create a personalized treatment plan that works for you.